-Imagine going to a construction company with the question: “What is the price for building a house?”.
+Imagine going to a construction company with the question: “What is the price of building a house?”.
 Most would agree that the final price depends on many factors, such as the house size, number of rooms, total floor area, exterior and interior finish, architectural plans, permissions, and so on.

 To help you determine web app costs, here’s a proven sequence of steps you can use to determine a rough budget for your project.